Your Cart is Empty

 Fine agar powder is best, but you may need to experiment until you achieve your preferred consistency.
 Use the amount specified as a guide and then adjust with further batches.
 Agar must be heated to 190⁰F (87⁰C) and held at that temperature for 5 minutes to activate.

-If you are new to making coconut yogurt, you may not fancy the look of your L Reuteri coconut yogurt when it comes out of the yogurt maker.
-Coconut yogurt will naturally separate into layers – cream at the top and coconut water at the bottom.
-With Agar in the mix the coconut yogurt may have set into small fragments, as if it has curdled.
+If you are new to making plant-based yogurt, you may not fancy the look of your L Reuteri coconut yogurt when it comes out of the yogurt maker.
+Coconut yogurt may separate into layers – cream at the top and coconut water at the bottom.
+With Agar in the mix sometimes it will set into small fragments with a firm texture.
 This is also normal.
 Place the jar in the fridge for at least 6 hours to set then whisk with a spoon or a stick blender until smooth and creamy.
-After blending, the yogurt will stay homogenised.
+After blending, the yogurt will stay homogenised and remaining creamy.

 THIN YOGURT